fernando-mashimo/github-users-db/README.md

   ```

 ## Setting up the Local Environment
-To get the application up and running, follow these steps:
+To get the application ready to run, follow these steps:
 1. Run ``npm install`` to install the required Node packages.
 2. Run ``docker compose up -d`` to start the database container.
 3. Run ``npm run migrations`` to create the necessary database tables.